Madam Fuli: Synopsis

-Fuli (Simla) is an uneducated village girl.
+Fuli (Shimla) is an uneducated village girl.
 She lives in a village hut with her elderly mother.
 An influential person of the village was about to drown due to epilepsy.
 The influential man is very grateful to her and in return gives her off for marriage to his son.
-However, his son Sohail (Alexander Bo) does not consider Fuli as his wife and he falls in love with another girl named Fancy.
+However, his son Sohail (Alexander Bo) does not consider Fuli as his wife and he falls in love with another girl named Fancy (Michaela).
 Fuli comes to Dhaka to live with her husband after marriage.
 Sohail does not give her proper rights as a wife.
 It is ugly to look at and is insulted by friends for singing.
 He accidentally gets lost and is found by his mother Salma.
 Salma (Babita) teaches him to be modern and smart and come back.
 An illiterate rural girl makes herself modern and clever to get her husband's rights.
 Later, her husband becomes interested in getting her back.